lupyuen/pinephone-lvgl-zig/README.md

 Browse to `demo/demo.html`.
 We should see the Mandelbrot Set yay!

 ![Mandelbrot Set rendered with Zig and WebAssembly](https://lupyuen.github.io/images/zig-wasm.png)

+# Compile LVGL to WebAssembly with Zig Compiler

+TODO: Use Zig to compile LVGL from C to WebAssembly [(With `zig cc`)](https://github.com/lupyuen/zig-bl602-nuttx#zig-compiler-as-drop-in-replacement-for-gcc)

+TODO: Use Zig to connect the JavaScript UI (canvas rendering + input events) to LVGL WebAssembly [(Like this)](https://dev.to/sleibrock/webassembly-with-zig-pt-ii-ei7)

 # Zig Version